My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 Screenshot of GoDaddy's 24/7 help page displaying contact options including phone, text, and live chat support.

-When I had a problem with domains, I could head to the "Contact Us" page and use the chat box to find help.
+When I had a problem with domains, I went to the "Contact Us" page and used the chat box to find help.
 Source: Website Builder Expert

 How We Test

-For GoDaddy, I knew that I wanted to highlight its particular strengths to new users; that being its super easy and quick builder and its impressive list of business features.
-In tandem together, GoDaddy makes for a great website builder for those who need a business website but have limited technical knowledge.
+For GoDaddy, I was impressed by its particular strengths for new users; its super easy and quick builder, and its impressive list of business features.
+GoDaddy makes for a great website builder for those who need a business website but have limited technical knowledge.

 GoDaddy Website Builder Review – Summary